-Office of Counseling Services
+Office of Health and Counseling Services

-Q: Who can use the Campus Counseling Center?
+Q: Who can use Counseling Services?

 A: All members of the Delta State University community (students, faculty, and staff) are eligible to use our services.